snowsum/snowsum.github.io-/_posts/2022-12-12-why-you-need-dropshipping-agent.md

 ### Compliance and security
 ### Making your customers happy
 ## How much does a dropshipping agent cost
-## How do you pay a sourcing agent?
+## How do you pay a dropshipping agent?
 ## How to find a dropshipping agent
 ## How to choose a perfect Dropshipping agent?
 ### Based on your dropshipping product needs